How much D-Mannose should you take for UTI?

 Waterfall D-Mannose is as effective for men as it is for women.
-Men with a propensity for cystitis will probably find it beneficial to urinate after being intimate.
+Men with a propensity for cystitis may find it beneficial to urinate after being intimate.

 Cystitis problems in men may be an indication of a more serious problem such as a prostate condition, and should be thoroughly investigated by a Doctor.
 For more information, please see our page on Male Urinary Problems.